 Easy to mix together in less than 5 minutes, this Fajita Seasoning recipe is perfect for any fajita recipe.
-You can use it my Shrimp Fajitas, (coming soon) or my Sheet Pan Chicken Fajitas.
-I also love to use it sprinkled into the filling of quesadillas and in Mexican inspired soups as well.
+You can use it for my Shrimp Fajitas, or my Sheet Pan Chicken Fajitas.
+I also love to use it sprinkled into the filling of quesadillas and in Mexican-inspired soups as well.
 It’s simple to make with no added sugar or filler ingredients.
-It’s an all natural healthy spice mix that’s budget friendly as well.
+It’s an all-natural healthy spice mix that’s budget-friendly as well.
 Try mixing up a large batch to keep around for months of yummy fajitas.

 I buy bulk spices from our local health food store, and that makes it easy to stir up large batches of my favorite spice mixes.
 You’ll always find my Taco Seasoning and this Fajita Seasoning on hand in my pantry for quick and easy meals.

-It’s even better that there’s no fillers like maltodextrin or rice concentrate whatever that is.
+It’s even better that there are no fillers like maltodextrin or rice concentrate, whatever that is.
 Just pure simple spices and all flavor here!
 So let’s stir up and batch and get cooking!

 Ingredients & Substitutions

-- Onion granules – which is sometimes mislabeled as onion powder, but as you can see in the photo it’s a granular texture not powder.
+- Onion granules – which are sometimes mislabeled as onion powder, but as you can see in the photo it’s a granular texture, not powder.